Nanoux/nanoux.github.io/index.md

 ## Aerospace Sim

 I love the game KSP and have wanted multiplayer for it forever, so I gave it a shot.
 I spent a semester making a craft editor, physics model, planetary terrain system, and netcode for it.
-It because a jumbled mess of bugs, and as a result there's not much to show, but I'm proud I got as far as I did so fast.
+It became a jumbled mess of bugs, and as a result there's not much to show, but I'm proud I got as far as I did so fast.

 ----